 In today’s society, we measure business success by looking at KPIs.
 As athletes, we measure our personal best by looking at our achievements against the goals we set up.
 What happens when you decide to go beyond business and personal KPIs to do something for a bigger cause?
-This is what I wanted to find out in conversation with Andre Maestrini, General Manager of adidas Running and Florian Gschwandtner, CEO and co-founder of Runtastic, two men who share one passion – running.
-While they are in the business of running every day, during the World Oceans Week, they will still run but this time for the oceans.
+This is what I wanted to find out in conversation with André Maestrini, General Manager of adidas’ Sports Business Units and Florian Gschwandtner, CEO and co-founder of Runtastic, two men who share one passion – running.
+While they are in the business of running every day, during the World Oceans Week, they will take their running to another level by lacing up to preserve the largest bodies of water on Earth – our oceans.

 Where did the idea of organizing the ‘Run for the Oceans’ come from?

 When we joined the adidas family, it didn’t take us long to learn first-hand how passionate and committed adidas is to eco-innovation.
 It was clear that adidas Executive Board Member, Eric Liedtke and his team are taking the problem of marine pollution and their partnership with Parley for the Oceans really seriously and this passion inspired us.
-We wanted to be a part of it – and the idea was born to use our App to create a global movement for the oceans.
+We wanted to be a part of it.
+The idea was born to use our app to create a global movement for the oceans.

 When Runtastic came to us with the idea to harness the power of runners around the globe and create a digital run through the app, we didn’t think twice.
 With our partner, Parley for the Oceans, we decided to activate our global running community to raise awareness about the fragility of the oceans and their importance for mankind.
 World Oceans Week is the perfect platform.